eclipse-researchlabs/brain-iot-tutorials/_tutorial/20-distributed.md

 #### replication.handler

 A replication handler has no equivalent in `bndrun`.
-It is used to replicate a `system.part` across multiple remote containers:
+It is used to replicate a `system.part` across multiple remote containers/nodes.

+If not specified, for example in the `UI`, then the `system.part` is only deployed to a single node.

+The BRAIN-IoT Core (EventBus etc) needs to be deployed to all nodes in the fabric, so it specifies this `replication.handler` :

 ```xml
     <!-- replicate Core system.part to all nodes -->